-Another very important element of cohesion, especially in the early days, was the existence of the barracks, the singular mixed-use buildings for the Civil Guard service itself and housing for the civil guardsmen and their families, where almost everything had to be shared, including hardships and privations.
+Another very important element of cohesion, especially in the early days, was the existence of the barracks, the singular mixed-use buildings for the Guardia Civil service itself and housing for the guardias civiles men and their families, where almost everything had to be shared, including hardships and privations.
 These facilities became authentic schools of human relations, where the utmost respect was demanded among all the inhabitants.